 gimmick) to gorilla press her and throw her over the top rope onto Stryker/Flannagan

 on the floor.
-Stryker is the ROH "unibrow" version.
+This Stryker is the one who made a name for himself in ROH, the "unibrow" version, not the future Lucha Underground commentator.
 Hawk ended up

 being the head trainer at HWA, and eventually bought the company from